 In the Chinese model, “knowing” is a communal discourse; it is a combination of rhetoric and action, of saying and doing.
 To “know” the enemy, then, is to acquire a functional understanding of his particular circumstances while remaining sufficiently indeterminate so that he cannot gain an equal advantage, and to then authenticate this differential in battle.

 Realizing an action through its realization (zhi), also introduces a point of application for what it means to know something.
 The practical difference can be summed up as: “The enlightened ruler works with facts and discards useless theories.”
 The actionable understanding of a situation is the practical form of knowing; it requires the ability to recognize and manipulate the full sum of circumstances to create a desired future.
-This emphasis on the utility of knowledge becomes a core principle in later war theories, as well as CS/CTI environments, as “knowing the enemy” takes on the meaning of “knowing how to act with regards to the enemy and all relevant circumstances.”
+This emphasis on the utility of knowledge becomes a core principle in later war theories, as well as InfoSec/CTI environments, as “knowing the enemy” takes on the meaning of “knowing how to act with regards to the enemy and all relevant circumstances.”

 Shi (势) is the central idea within the military manuals of classical China, and especially The Art of War.
 Ames notes that it is the means of “distinguishing the skillful manipulation of circumstances from brute force, and military wisdom from mere physical prowess.”
 Shi represents a strategic advantage though the manipulation of circumstances, and stands in opposition to mere brute force.
 As with other terms, it is relational, encompassing both sides of the conflict and embodying the tension of the deadly contest as forces vie for the leverage needed to prevail over their opponents.